VVF-DevTeam/main-web/README.md

    Open http://localhost:3000 in your browser to see the template home page.
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

    *__Some important tips:__*
+      - Remember to add all the environment variables in this [document](https://docs.google.com/spreadsheets/d/1HWzT14xOBQg8zwtJ3RfTpdCH8ENshvoSRAO7LeGP1IM/edit?usp=sharing) (only accessible for officers who have VVF gmail account):
       - When you added/modified **any** packages in package.json, please update yarn.lock by running:

          ```sh